wtmatlock/dtp-comparative-genomics/README.md

 python plotMash.py ./mtb/mtb_mash.tsv
 python plotMash.py ./ecoli/ecoli_mash.tsv
 ```
 Open all four plots at once.
-How does each approach differ within and between samples?
-What were the main differences between the approaches?
-Why might your prefer the use of one over the other?
+- How does each approach differ within and between samples?
+- What were the main differences between the approaches?
+- Why might your prefer the use of one over the other?
+- What happens when you increase the Mash sketch size?

 ## Classifying *E. coli* sequences
 The ways we have analysed our *E. coli* chromosomes above are often incoportated alongside other classification techniques.
 These techniques offer more coarse-grained resolution than the gene and *k*-mer sharing analysis we have just peformed.
 Have a look at the two tools below, explore their parameters, and try running them on our *E. coli* sample:

 - [Multilocus sequence typing](https://en.wikipedia.org/wiki/Multilocus_sequence_typing) with [mlst](https://github.com/tseemann/mlst)
 - [Phylotyping](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12019) (*in silico*) with [EzClermont](https://github.com/nickp60/EzClermont)

+> Running these new tools is no different syntactically to running those above.
+Take some time to read the documentation if you get stuck.

-Why might you want to give the results of these tools in an analysis?
-How do they compare with our heatmaps?
+- Why might you want to give the results of these tools in an analysis?
+- How do they compare with our heatmaps?

 ## Antimicrobial resistance genes in *E. coli*
 Put simply, bacterial antimicrobial resistance (AMR) describes when an isolate is no longer sensitive to antimicrobials.
 For *E. coli*, this is often due to the acquistion of certain genes that confer a resistant phenotype.
 To annotate for these genes, specific tools and databases are often employed.
 Try using [ABRicate](https://github.com/tseemann/abricate) to predict the resistance phenotypes of our *E. coli* chromosomes.